-Skawkbox’s report suggests that the decision to award the contract to the Hensons may be linked to David Evans, the party’s General Secretary.
+Skwawkbox’s report suggests that the decision to award the contract to the Hensons may be linked to David Evans, the party’s General Secretary.
 It also reports that members of the ruling National Executive Committee say that they had almost no information about the decision to switch to Anonyvoter.

 As previously reported by Inside Croydon, Evans’ own Croydon-based business, The Campaign Company, benefited from contracts worth hundreds of thousands of pounds awarded by his mates at the local council following their win in the 2014 local elections – in which Evans, a former adviser to Tony Blair, had helped the campaign.
 TCC was also often hired for its consultancy work by the council-owned house-builders, Brick by Brick.

-Maddie Henson, the sales director of Henson IT Solutions, was approached by Skawkbox over her company’s deal with the Labour Party.
+Maddie Henson, the sales director of Henson IT Solutions, was approached by Skwawkbox over her company’s deal with the Labour Party.
 They report that she said that “the process was Labour’s business and was the party’s ‘normal procurement’.”

 But she confirmed that there had been no competitive tender process: